zkol/vsadmin/README.md

      * Restarts all running instances

 1. **Above tasks with local setup described in point 1** (e.g. on a desktop gaming computer)
-   * Assumed you are already logged in as the user who shall run the client and manage the LAN-Server
+   * Assumed you are already logged in as the user who shall run the client and manage the LAN-Server.
    * Open a terminal window, change to the directory of server.sh, and execute:
      * same as above but without sudo: **` ./server.sh ... `**
    * Script result: